 - When it comes to a boil, reduce the flame and put in the grated carrots.
 Start stirring the mixture.
 The flame can be increased now but constant stirring is required .
 This process has to continue until almost all the milk dries up.
 Showing you the stages of reduction in pictures below that are self explanatory.

 - Once all milk dries up, reduce the flame and add the sugar.
 Continue to stir again.
 Once the sugar is added the mixture will liquefy, continue to stir until all the moisture is absorbed.
+Add the Kova/ Mava at this stage if using.
 The Halwa will come together but it will not be gooey. (forgot to click a picture finally to show the final consistency, so have included the one showing the cardamom powder.
 Please follow that texture for final consistency of Halwa).

 - Now add the cardamom powder.
 Fry the nuts in ghee and pour it over the Halwa along with the nuts.
 The healthy and delicious Gajar Halwa is ready.
 Serve warm.